 Other Warning Signs

-8 Proven Ways to Get Your Cat to Drink More
+8 Ways to Get Your Cat to Drink More

 1. Increase Wet Food in Their Diet

-This is the single most effective strategy.
+This makes the biggest difference.
 Wet food contains 70-80% moisture, while dry food has only 6-10%.
 For a 4 kg cat eating 200 g of wet food daily, roughly 150 ml of water comes from food alone.

 2. Try a Water Fountain